fltk/fltk/README.Wayland.txt

 3.3 Forcing an FLTK App to Always Use the X11 Backend
 -----------------------------------------------------

+Alternatively, it is possible to force a program linked to a Wayland-enabled FLTK library to use X11 in all situations by putting this declaration somewhere in the source code :
+  FL_EXPORT bool fl_disable_wayland = true;
-Alternatively, it is possible to force an FLTK app to use X11 in all situations by calling function fl_disable_wayland() early in main(), that is, before fl_open_display() runs.
-FLTK source code and also platform-specific code conceived for FLTK 1.3 should run under 1.4 with that single change only.
+FLTK source code and also X11-specific source code conceived for FLTK 1.3 should run with a Wayland-enabled, FLTK 1.4 library with that single change only.

 4 Platform Specific Notes